chat-sdk/chat-sdk-android/README.md

 ###Facebook setup

-1. Navigate to the Facebook developer account page.
+1. Navigate to the Facebook developer account page

 2. If you don't already have an account create one.
 Then click **Apps** -> **Create new app**.
 On the new app page click **Settings**.
-Click **Add Platform** and choose Android.
+Click **Add Platform** and choose Android

 3. Fill in a display name and a contact email.
 Then you need to set the app key hash.
 To get the app hash, you can use the `Utils.getSHA`.
-You will also need to set your app package name and class name.
+You will also need to set your app package name and class name

-4. Then click **Status & Review** and set the switch to **Yes** this will allow other people to sign on to your app.
+4. Then click **Status & Review** and set the switch to **Yes** this will allow other people to sign on to your app

 5. Now go to the `sdk` string resource file and edit the `facebook_id` item setting it to your Facebook app id.
-You can also create a new item in your string resource file and it will override the original value.
+You can also create a new item in your string resource file and it will override the original value

-6. Navigate back to the Facebook developers page and in the left hand menu click the **+ Add Product button**.
+6. Navigate back to the Facebook developers page and in the left hand menu click the **+ Add Product button**

 7. Choose Facebook login